 AI helps machines simulate human-like thought processes.
 This allows tasks and processes to be monitored, analyzed and optimized, or to be taken over in automated form.
 The use of AI is particularly widespread in industries such as IT and telecommunications.
 But we are also seeing more and more AI applications in other sectors such as healthcare, financial services and logistics.

-AI use in Germany is expected to continue to increase in the coming years, including in the following areas:
+AI use is expected to continue to increase in the coming years, including in the following areas:

 How can AI be used specifically by SMEs?